-If direct cost participation is approved, a separate Federal-aid project must be established for the sole purpose of acquiring equipment.
+If direct cost participation is approved, a separate Federal-aid project (i.e. a standalone project) must be established for the sole purpose of acquiring equipment.
 The contracting agency must certify that the equipment will be used in accordance with the eligibility criteria for the applicable Federal-aid funding.